Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/prerequisites.md

    1. Subscribe to [Exostellar's Computer Optimizer Worker](https://aws.amazon.com/marketplace/pp/prodview-joaaqojtokw3s?sr=0-2\&ref\_=beagle\&applicationId=AWSMPContessa)
    2. Subscribe to [CentOS 7 (x86\_64) base image](https://aws.amazon.com/marketplace/pp/prodview-foff247vr2zfw?sr=0-1\&ref\_=beagle\&applicationId=AWS-EC2-Console)
    3. Make your own CentOS7 (x86\_64) AMI&#x20;
-8. Create an IAM role for the Compute Optimizer controller
+8. Create an IAM role for the X-Infrastructure Optimizer controller

-    * Compute Optimizer makes requests to Amazon Web Services.
+    * X-Infrastructure Optimizer makes requests to Amazon Web Services.
-    * To support that, you need to create and attach an IAM role to the instance running the Compute Optimizer controller.
+    * To support that, you need to create and attach an IAM role to the instance running the X-Infrastructure Optimizer controller.
     * The included policy iam-policy.json needs to be modified and attached to the role.
 Statement blocks with an Sid starting with "Optional" can be removed if not required.
     * The following variables need to be replaced in the policy document before attaching it to a role:
       * \<REGION>